santoshinij7/santoshinij7/README.md

 - 🌱 I’m currently learning Open source contribution.
 - 👯 👯 I’m looking to collaborate on: Developing new and intriguing open-source projects, with the community, for the community
 - 🤔 I’m looking for help with ...
-- 👨‍💻 All of my projects are available at Santoshinijena
+- 👨‍💻 All of my projects are available at santoshinijena.netlify.app
 - 📫 How to reach me: santoshinij7@gmail.com